-Negotiated rate structure with individual high-use customers (typically an industrial customer)
+Rate structure for which only a few individual customers would qualify (typically an industrial customer)

-Target: Only one customer
+Target: A narrow customer class

 City of Clio, AL

 SIGNIFICANT USER: (High volume or High Strength Users)

 The City of Clio, Alabama via official action of its City Council reserves the right to enter into separate contracts with significant users on a case by case basis for the purpose of setting and determining a monthly charge or rate for the use of the public sewer system.
 Said monthly rate and associated fees may be computed upon a different basis than set forth in the paragraphs immediately proceeding.
 Such contract(s) shall be entered into by means of a resolution duly adopted by the City Council.
 For purposes of this Sewer Ordinance; unless amended by the City Council, a significant user shall be deemed any non-residential user who (1) has a water consumption of 50,000 gallons or more per month and/or (2) whose wastewater strength exceeds what is generally considered normal residential wastewater.